holixon/axon-avro/docs/reference/disk_usage.md

-If your application is using Event Sourcing as persistence strategy, the total disk space usage of your event store might be an interesting parameter.
-Assuming that you are using some event store technology (Axon Server or any other Event Store of your choice), this value depends on the serialization format.
+If your application is using Event Sourcing as persistence strategy, the total disk space usage of your event store and the serialization speed might be an interesting parameters.
+Assuming that you are using some event store technology (Axon Server or any other Event Store of your choice), this values depends on the serialization format.
 Currently, Axon Framework supports the following serialization formats: Java Binary, JSON via Jackson, CBOR via Jackson and XML via XStream.
 If you are planing to use this extension, you are extending this list by Avro Single Object Encoded.

+In order to use Avro Encoding, you have to rely on either KotlinX Serialization based on avro4k or on Avro Java library using a generator creating you classes from you Avro schema which are subclassing `SpecificRecordBase`.

 In this section, we publish results we conducted during comparison of the formats above.
 Since Java Binary serialization should not be used in any productive systems due to security considerations, we excluded it from the test and conducted comparison on XML, JSON, CBOR and Avro.